 While VMI isn’t necessarily the right fit for every ecommerce business, it might be worth looking into for yours.
 Partnering with a trusted supplier can help you build rewarding relationships, guarantee product is available when you need it, and ensure orders are fulfilled accurately every time.
-When done well, using a vendor managed inventory system and an inventory management software has dual benefits for both the supplier and the customer, and become a profitable venture for each party.
+When done well, using a vendor managed inventory system and inventory management software has dual benefits for both the supplier and the customer and becomes a profitable venture for each party.

 Vendor Managed Inventory Frequently Asked Questions